 The film explains how Swedish forestry is governed to be sustainable.
 Copyright: Swedish University of Agricultural Sciences

-Publicerad: Tuesday, 13 November, 2018 - 10:04Etiketter: ForestryThe notified area of final felling increased by 24 percent in October in the region South of Sweden, compared to the same month last year, according to the latest monthly statistics from the Swedish Forest Agency.
-It is the highest monthly recorded data since 2009 in the region South of Sweden. / Swedish Forest AgencyLäs mer
+Publicerad: Tuesday, 11 December, 2018 - 14:35Etiketter: ForestryThe notified area of final felling increased by 18 percent and amounted to 34,369 hectares in November in the whole country, compared to the same month last year, according to the latest monthly statistics from the Swedish Forest Agency.
+It is the highest monthly recorded data for November since 2007 in the whole country. / Swedish Forest AgencyLäs mer